2023 Conference – Tampa

 8:30 Morning Worship

-9:00 Plenary: Healing of Mission Relationships Post-Pandemic
+9:00 Plenary Panel: Healing of Mission Relationships Post-Pandemic

 10:00 Table Groups Discussion